cloudflare/quiche/README.md

 To build quiche for Android, you need the following:

-- Install [Android NDK] (13b or higher), using Android Studio or directly.
+- Install the [Android NDK] (13b or higher), using Android Studio or directly.
 - Set `ANDROID_NDK_HOME` environment variable to NDK path, e.g.

 ```bash